react-toolbox/react-toolbox/components/table/readme.md

 The Table component is an enhanced version of the standard HTML `<table>`.
 A data-table consists of rows and columns of well-formatted data, presented with appropriate user interaction capabilities.
 This component uses a solid typed model, helping you to create formatted formated cells.
 These cells can be editable if you subscribe to `onChange` method who dispatch then new source with each change.

+This component is themeable under the key `ToolboxTable`.
+You can check the configuration variables directly in Github.

 <!-- example -->
 ```jsx
 import Table from 'react-toolbox/lib/table';